stackvana/microcule/ReadMe.md

 ## Multiple Microservices Per Server Instance

-In some configurations you may want to safetly run multiple kinds of microservices on one server instance ( a small monolith ). `stack` is designed exactly for this use case.
+In some configurations you may want to safely run multiple kinds of microservices on one server instance ( a small monolith ). `stack` is designed exactly for this use case.

 Since every incoming service request will spawn a separate process, `stack` can safely and easily handle spawning multiple types of microservices at once without affecting the state of other services.

-If you look at the `./examples/simple-http-server` file, you will see that `spawn()` can be used as a standard Node.js or Express HTTP middleware.
+If you look at the `./examples/http-server-simple.js` file, you will see that `spawn()` can be used as a standard Node.js or Express HTTP middleware.
 For multiple services per server, simply map the `spawn()` method to any custom routes you may want to define.

+You can also stack multiple `express` apps together for multiple microservices with separate routes. see: `./examples/express-multi-language.js`

 ### Supports Microservices In Many Languages